ZZ Top

-ZZ Top is an American rock band formed in 1969 in Houston, Texas.
-For 51 years, it was composed of vocalist-guitarist Billy Gibbons, drummer Frank Beard and bassist-vocalist Dusty Hill, until Hill's death in 2021.
-ZZ Top developed a signature sound based on Gibbons' blues guitar style and Hill and Beard's rhythm section.
-They are popular for their live performances, sly and humorous lyrics, and the matching appearances of Gibbons and Hill, who wore sunglasses, hats and long beards.
+ZZ Top is an American rock band formed in Houston, Texas, in 1969.
+For 51 years, it consisted of vocalist-guitarist Billy Gibbons, drummer Frank Beard, and bassist-vocalist Dusty Hill until his death in 2021.
+ZZ Top developed a signature sound based on Gibbons' blues style and Hill and Beard's rhythm section.
+They are known for their live performances, sly and humorous lyrics, and the matching appearances of Gibbons and Hill, who wore sunglasses, hats, and long beards.

-ZZ Top formed after the demise of Moving Sidewalks, Gibbons' previous band, in 1969.
-Within a year, they signed with London Records and released ZZ Top's First Album (1971).
-Subsequent releases, such as Tres Hombres (1973) and Fandango!
-(1975), and the singles "La Grange" and "Tush", gained extensive radio airplay.
-By the mid-1970s, ZZ Top had become renowned in North America for its live act, including the Worldwide Texas Tour (1976–1977), which was a critical and commercial success.

-After a hiatus, ZZ Top returned in 1979 with a new musical direction and image, with Gibbons and Hill wearing sunglasses and matching chest-length beards.
+ZZ Top formed after Gibbons' band, Moving Sidewalks, disbanded in 1969.
+Within a year, they signed with London Records and released ZZ Top's First Album in 1971.
+Albums Tres Hombres (1973) and Fandango!
+(1975), and singles "La Grange" and "Tush", gained extensive radio airplay and have become staple tracks of classic rock radio.
+By the mid-1970s, ZZ Top had become renowned in North America for their live act, including the Worldwide Texas Tour (1976–77), which was a critical and commercial success.
+ZZ Top returned in 1979 with a new musical direction and image, with Gibbons and Hill wearing sunglasses and matching chest-length beards.
 With the album El Loco (1981), they began to experiment with synthesizers and drum machines.
-They established a more mainstream sound and gained international success with Eliminator (1983) and Afterburner (1985), which integrated influences from new wave, punk, and dance-rock.
-The popularity of these albums' music videos, including those for "Gimme All Your Lovin'", "Sharp Dressed Man", and "Legs", gave them mass exposure on television channel MTV and made them prominent artists in 1980s pop culture.
-The Afterburner tour set records for the highest-attended and highest-grossing concert tour of 1986.
+They established a more mainstream sound and rose to international stardom with Eliminator (1983) and Afterburner (1985), which integrated influences from new wave, punk, and dance-rock.
+The popularity of the albums' music videos, including for "Gimme All Your Lovin'", "Sharp Dressed Man", and "Legs", gave them mass exposure on MTV and made them prominent in 1980s pop culture.
+The Afterburner tour set records for the highest-attended and highest-grossing of 1986.

-After gaining additional acclaim with the release of their tenth album Recycler (1990), and its accompanying tour, the group's experimentation continued with mixed success on the albums Antenna (1994), Rhythmeen (1996), XXX (1999), and Mescalero (2003).
-They most recently released La Futura (2012) and Goin' 50 (2019), a compilation album commemorating the band's 50th anniversary.
-By the time of Hill's death in 2021, ZZ Top had become the longest-running band with an unchanged lineup in the history of popular music.
-Per Hill's wishes, he was replaced by their longtime guitar tech Elwood Francis on bass.
+After the release of their 10th album, Recycler (1990), and its accompanying tour, the group's experimentation continued with mixed success on the albums Antenna (1994), Rhythmeen (1996), XXX (1999), and Mescalero (2003).
+They released La Futura (2012) and Goin' 50 (2019), a compilation album commemorating the band's 50th anniversary.
+In 2018 the band won the Guinness world record for the longest-running active group with no lineup changes.
+On July 28 2021, ZZ Top announced that Hill had died at his home in Houston at the age of 72.
+In line with Hill's wishes, he was replaced by their longtime guitar tech, Elwood Francis.

-ZZ Top has released 15 studio albums and sold an estimated 50 million albums worldwide.
+ZZ Top has released 15 studio albums and sold an estimated 50 million records.
 They have won three MTV Video Music Awards, and in 2004, the members were inducted into the Rock and Roll Hall of Fame.
-In 2015, Rolling Stone ranked Gibbons the 32nd greatest guitarist of all time.
-The band members have supported campaigns and charities including Childline, St. Jude Children's Research Hospital, and a fundraiser for the Delta Blues Museum.
+In 2015, Rolling Stone ranked Gibbons the 32nd-greatest guitarist of all time.
+The band members have supported campaigns and charities including Childline, St. Jude Children's Research Hospital, and the Delta Blues Museum.